Special educational needs and disability tribunal (appeals)

 - refuses to reassess if the LA has not made a new assessment for at least 6 months;

-- decides not to maintain a statement;
+- decides not to maintain an EHC plan;

 Parents/guardians can appeal within two months of the LA giving the final written decision.

-The Special Educational Needs team can give details of how to appeal to the Tribunal.
+The Special Educational Needs Tribunals team can give details of how to appeal to the Tribunal.
 Alternatively, parents can contact the Tribunal directly.